 Try competing.
 It will make you a better performer under pressure.
 I compare it to chess with a bystander holding a gun to your head and ready to pull the trigger at any moment.
 All that it takes is for you to make the wrong move.
-When you go through such a high stressful situation everything else seems normal.
-Interviewing for a job will be a breeze.
-Most likely the person interviewing you won’t be attempting any triangle chokes.
+When you go through such a highly stressful situation, everything else seems normal, slow, and irrelevant.